Admission to Professional Education

 In addition to tests in aural and written theory and piano technique, candidates take an expanded jury examination that includes rhythmic reading and melodic sight-singing.

 The TCSA jury occurs at the 212 level (4th semester of applied studies) and consists of two parts: scales and rhythm.
 Two minor scales with arpeggios and one major scale will be selected at random by the jury for the candidate to perform.
-Four rhythms will be selected for the candidate to demonstrate from the TCSA Jury Rhythm Component.
+Four rhythms will be selected for the candidate to demonstrate.
 The TCSA jury components must be passed to qualify for Professional Education classes.

 Candidates must fulfill two requirements in this area: